procodeninja33/WebSocketDemo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+In this project i have create Socket connection Angular with NodeJS and database MongoDB.

+Here are simple form for user registration, login and super admin login.... and there are two dashboard for user dashboard(home-page) and admin dashboard(dashboard)

+when user registred then admin are notifies and automatic added new record in there list via using socket connection. when user login in this page then user also show that green dot also they logout .. then admin now that this user are logout.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.